-Remote Working
+Remote working

-- 3.33 ARSAC does not encourage remote practitioners.
-The Committee considers that remote working makes it more difficult to ensure that the requirements for patient safety and appropriate standards of quality of care are maintained.
-ARSAC is of the view that wherever possible, the practitioner should regularly attend at each medical radiological installation for which they are providing support. - 3.34 It is the professional responsibility of all licensed practitioners to ensure that they are providing adequate supervision for the appropriate justification of exposures and management of protocols. - 3.35 Where a licensed practitioner is looking to extend support to additional medical radiological installations the following should be considered: - (a) Practitioners should be entitled as a practitioner and as an operator for any other practical aspects that they undertake according to the employers' procedures - (b) Practitioners should hold a contract with the employer - (c) The practitioner should review their licence to ensure that all procedures licensed at the medical radiological installation are included for the purpose specified - (d) The practitioner should spend time on site providing supervision, the level of supervision should be commensurate with the complexity of the service - (e) When the practitioner is not based on site, they should be contactable to provide support when the procedures are being undertaken - (f) The practitioner should approve and provide support for the ongoing review of all protocols - (g) The practitioner should review the employers' procedures under IR(ME)R to ensure they can comply with them - (h) If it is not possible for the practitioner to authorise every exposure, the practitioner should issue guidelines to allow the authorisation of exposures by appropriately entitled operators. - (i) The practitioner should assess the arrangements to ensure that there are appropriate supporting staff available to them.
-This is particularly important where operators will be authorising under their guidelines.
+- 3.32 ARSAC does not encourage remote practitioners.
+The committee considers that remote working makes it more difficult to ensure that the requirements for patient safety and appropriate standards of quality of care are maintained.
+ARSAC is of the view that wherever possible, the practitioner should regularly attend at each medical radiological installation for which they are providing support. - 3.33 It is the professional responsibility of all licensed practitioners to ensure that they are providing adequate supervision for the appropriate justification of exposures and management of protocols. - 3.34 Where a licensed practitioner is looking to extend support to additional medical radiological installations, the following should be considered: - (a) practitioners should be entitled as a practitioner and as an operator for any other practical aspects that they undertake according to the employer's procedures - (b) practitioners should hold a contract with the employer - (c) the practitioner should review their licence to ensure that all procedures licensed at the medical radiological installation are included for the purpose specified - (d) the practitioner should spend time on site providing supervision, the level of supervision should be commensurate with the complexity of the procedures performed - (e) when the practitioner is not based on site, they should be contactable to provide support when the procedures are being undertaken

+- (f) the practitioner should approve and provide support for the ongoing review of all protocols - (g) the practitioner should review the employer's procedures under IR(ME)R to ensure they can comply with them - (h) if it is not possible for the practitioner to authorise every exposure, the practitioner should issue guidelines to allow the authorisation of exposures by appropriately entitled operators - (i) the practitioner should assess the arrangements to ensure that there are appropriate supporting staff available to them.
+This is particularly important where operators will be authorising under their guidelines